nguyentanphatt/21102281_NguyenTanPhat_Scrapy_Crawl_With_Docker/README.md

 Data from https://homedy.com/du-an-can-ho will be inserted into a table named batdongsan.

 ### Start
-docker-compose build
+docker-compose build.

-docker-compose up --build
+docker-compose up --build.